AlvarArias/Ency-App-/README.md

 - TPPDF, is a fast PDF builder for iOS & macOS using simple commands to create advanced documents
 - FilePicker, provides a `Button` that presents a platform-native file picker that is a modern way for use in SwiftUI.

+## Testing App perforance.
+I leveraged Xcode Instruments to meticulously analyze the performance of the app, uncovering potential memory issues.
+Xcode Instruments is renowned for its exceptional capabilities as a powerful and versatile performance-analysis and testing tool.

+## Next stepts
+In order to enhance the user experience, the upcoming stages of app development need tohave a strong emphasis on simplifying the UI and optimizing app memory performance.
+To achieve these objectives, the following actions should be implemented:

+- Develop a cross-platform application that caters to both iOS and macOS users, expanding its reach and usability.
+- Transition the app into a Document-Based App model, streamlining file management for users and enhancing overall ease of use.
+- Revamp the user interface, prioritizing simplicity and intuitiveness, to ensure a seamless and enjoyable user experience.
+- Incorporate a size validation function for PDF files, preventing the upload of excessively large files and optimizing storage efficiency.
+- Enhance the Drawing screen by updating the app to iOS 16 and utilizing native View to Image conversion, harnessing the latest iOS features for improved performance and functionality.

+## Technical description
+- Swift version: 5.5
+- IOS version: 15.5
+- Executable size: 105MB